This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - ½ cup Greek yogurt plain, whole or non-dairy alternative

-- 1 Tablespoon no-carb sweetener to equal 1 Tablespoon sugar
+- 1 tablespoon no-carb sweetener to equal 1 Tablespoon sugar

 - ½ teaspoon vanilla extract